Plan at the right scale

 Nebraska bridge-state weekend built around the Iowa handoff, Randolph, and the long run toward Harrison.

-Trip · Current guide
+Trip · Route 20 guide

 Lusk to Thermopolis Route 20 Weekend